Introduction

 |

-effect apparently controls the ability of a specific violating
+effect" apparently controls the ability of a specific

-area reaching attainment in a reasonable time frame.
-The result
+violating area reaching attainment in a reasonable time frame.

-Additional articles dealing with the difficulty in achieving
+effect in detail.
+Additional articles dealing with the difficulty

-the new standard have been published in peer-reviewed journals.
+in achieving the ozone standard have been published in peer-reviewed

-For a review of some of these articles, please visit our publications page.
-The "piston"
+journals.
+For a review of some of these articles, please visit

 |